Can I use the same license key to install Folder Guard on several computers?

 How can I get a printed version of this guide?

-This user's guide is available online in the printed-friendly format:
+This user's guide is available online in the printer-friendly format:

 Simply open the link above in your web browser and use the web browser's Print command to print it out on your printer.